Hui-Ying/Graphene-automatic-detection/README.md

 ## Dataset
-The graphene dataset was prepared with a mechanical exfoliation method on several SiO2 substrates.
-The images were taken using an optical microscope with x20, x50 and x100.
+The graphene image dataset was prepared with a mechanical exfoliation method on several SiO2 substrates.
+All the images were taken using an optical microscope with x20, x50 and x100.
 The original dataset was provided by [Nanoelectronics lab](http://nano.phys.ncku.edu.tw) at National Cheng Kung University.